Kanzyone/HTML5-Guide/README.md

 <br>

-An HTML element follows a clear and predictable structure.
-This structure is called the syntax.
+<p id="syntax"> An HTML element follows a clear and predictable structure.
+This structure is called the syntax.</P>

 Example of basic syntax: